-You can’t be on Twitter all day or you’ll never get any work done, but schedule some useful information that shows you know your business and pop online when you have the time to talk to people and build relationships.
+You can’t be on Twitter all day or you’ll never get any work done, but schedule useful information that shows you know your business and pop online when you have the time to talk to people and build relationships.

 If social media isn’t your thing then don’t go near it.
 It’s better to leave it than make a pigs ear of it.

 I found that knowing all the other VAs in my area was been extremely beneficial to my business.
 We exchanged resources, passed on work, supported each other and even taught each other new skills.

 Don’t see other VAs as competition because your area of expertise will be different than theirs.
 Virtual Assistants have businesses and challenges that are unlike other freelancers so it really does help to know someone who understands your line of work and can offer advice based on shared experience.